Department of Computer Science and Techonology

 Matching task annotation tags is competitive or even superior to the state-of-the-art approaches for identifying self-admitted technical debts

-Suggestion: MAT should be used as a baseline in SATD identification
+Suggestion: Use MAT as a baseline in SATD identification

 An unsupervised model dramatically reduces the cost of mutation testing while maintaining the accuracy

-Suggestion: CBUA should be used as a baseline in predictive mutation testing
+Suggestion: Use CBUA as a baseline in predictive mutation testing

 Simple multi-source information fusion can find dozens of bugs in mature code coverage tools

-Suggestion: C2V should be used as a baseline in testing code coverage tools
+Suggestion: Use C2V as a baseline in testing code coverage tools

 Very simple size models can outperform complex learners in defect prediction

-Suggestion: ManualDown and ManualUp on the test set should be used as baselines in defect prediction
+Suggestion: Use ManualDown/ManualUp on the test set as the baselines in defect prediction

 We hope to see the real advance in software quality assurance